Mattd56/AmazingMaze/README.md

 > a path cannot go through the same point twice

 ## recursive absraction
+When I am asked to

+  solve a maze from start point to end point

+The recursive abstraction can:

-When I am asked to solve a maze from start point to end point the recursive abstraction can solve the maze from a point next to the start to the end point
+  solve the maze from a point next to the start to the end point

 ## base case
 The start point is the end point
 ## English or pseudocode description of algorith
 If

   the start point the end point

 then

-  ??
+  We're done!
+Record the solution

 Else if

   the start point is a dead end

 then
-  ??
+  Propagate backwards
 Else
   Solve the maze from a point next to the start to the end point